 This planning is often part of co-creation projects in territories, such as the conception of the Feira Sabores do Morro (later organized as Sabores do Morro Association) in Catas Altas – MG.

 This text is part of the series “What we do”, in which we explain in detail the services we provide here at Raízes.
-The last issue was about entrepreneurship and income Generation.
-Read it now!
+The last issue was about entrepreneurship and income generation.
+Feel free to read them all!